 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Emera is:

-Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-If you look at the image below, you can see Emera has a similar ROE to the average in the Electric Utilities industry classification (9.9%).
+One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
+If you look at the image below, you can see Emera has a similar ROE to the average in the Electric Utilities industry classification (8.8%).

-That's neither particularly good, nor bad.
+So while the ROE is not exceptional, at least its acceptable.
 Although the ROE is similar to the industry, we should still perform further checks to see if the company's ROE is being boosted by high debt levels.
 If true, then it is more an indication of risk than the potential.
-You can see the 3 risks we have identified for Emera by visiting our risks dashboard for free on our platform here.
+To know the 3 risks we have identified for Emera visit our risks dashboard for free.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 You’ll receive a US$30 Amazon Gift card for 1 hour of your time while helping us build better investing tools for the individual investors like yourself.
 Sign up here